 The Advanced Wound Center at Capital Medical Center provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
 Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to lower quality of life and may lead to amputations.
 When wounds persist, a specialized approach is required for healing.

-That’s where our Wound Care Center can help.
-With state-of-the-art treatments available including debridement, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.
+That’s where our Advanced Wound Center can help.
+With state-of-the-art treatments available including debridement, dressing selection, special shoes, and patient education, our community residents with non-healing and chronic wounds now have a place to turn.
 The Center uses an interdisciplinary model of care, including infectious-disease management, home health, laboratory evaluation, nutritional management, pain management, diabetes education, and other areas to address total patient health.

-The Wound Care Center has this area’s only physician driven clinic, meaning each time our patients come in, they see one of our specialty physicians.
+The Advanced Wound Center feature’s our area’s only physician-driven clinic – which means each time our patients come in, they see one of our specialty physicians.
 Our multidisciplinary team includes general and vascular surgeons, internal medicine and podiatry.

 CHRONIC WOUNDS: A GROWING PROBLEM

-The Advanced Wound Center partners with Healogics, the world’s largest wound care management company.
+We partner with Healogics, the world’s largest wound care management company.
 Healogics has been the leader in wound care for nearly 20 years, offering the most advanced modalities such as adjunctive hyperbaric oxygen therapy (HBOT).
-Of special importance to our hospital, Healogics Centers traditionally achieve excellent clinical outcomes, including high limb salvage rates, a 93%1 healing rate within 28 median days-to-heal, and extremely high patient satisfaction.
+Of special importance to our hospital, Healogics Centers traditionally achieve excellent clinical outcomes, including high limb salvage rates, a 93% healing rate within 28 median days-to-heal, and extremely high patient satisfaction.

 A COMPREHENSIVE TEAM OF WOUND CARE SPECIALISTS